jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 There are three reasons why dependency manage\- ment is rapidly becoming an increasingly important practice for software engineering teams:
-1\.The enormous volume of open source depen\- dencies present in production applications.
 1\.
+The enormous volume of open source depen\- dencies present in production applications.
+2\.
 The incredible velocity at which new versions of dependencies are being released.
-1\.
+3\.
 The fact that open source dependencies age like milk, and not like wine.
 The average modern application contains 128 open source dependencies, and the average open source